 A school like this I am fully behind, but I do think that it has to be orchestrated carefully because on the one hand it needs to be a pioneer in demonstrating how to function without damaging stereotypes, yet it needs to be able to teach the children how to live in what, by the time they leave school, will still be a relatively patriarchal society (although hopefully lesser).
 They need to make sure it won’t be such a shock to the children as it was to my friends to walk into such a different environment.

-I’m really interested to talk with you further on this VersatileMoTIF, I’ve sent you a friend request.posted almost 2 years ago
+I’m really interested to talk with you further on this VersatileMoTIF, I’ve sent you a friend request.posted about 2 years ago

 I admire the attempts to break typical gender roles and stereotypes.
 However, I believe that extremes in either direction are detrimental to the cause.